-Malaysia Sarawak (UNIMAS) base and Bario base in Borneo from 2008 to 2010.
-The Barrio base is a village in the jungle, where activities were conducted at the boarding school. from Bhutan in 2018.
-We are planning to start Pangaea in the New Life Center, an orphanage in the suburbs of Phnom Penh, and Bright Future Kids Home, have started Pangaea activities since 2013, and high school youths are receiving technical staff and facilitator training.
-2. JICA J ICA (Japan International Cooperation Agency), Japan's ODA (Official Development Assistance) implementation organization, has a framework of citizen participation cooperation project called "Grassroots Technical Cooperation Project".
+There were Pangaea activities conducted at the University Malaysia Sarawak (UNIMAS) base and Bario base in Borneo from 2008 to 2010.
+The Barrio base is a village in the jungle, where activities were conducted at the boarding school.

+2. JICA ICA (Japan International Cooperation Agency), Japan's ODA (Official Development Assistance) implementation organization, has a framework of citizen participation cooperation project called "Grassroots Technical Cooperation Project".
 Pangaea proposed "Facilitator training project at National Museums of Kenya in ICT intercultural understanding education aiming for prevention of ethnic conflicts", which has been accepted by JICA.
 The project term is planned from 2018 to 2021.
 For many years, Pangaea has been active in various places in Kenya conducting pilot experiments to demonstrate the effectiveness of the program.
 We were able to confirm the effectiveness of the program through preliminary Activities using schools and conference facilities in Kenya.
 The first time we visited Kenya was in 2003.
 We visited a village in the city of Nairobi.
 When youths and villagers saw the Pangaea's concept and ideas on Takasaki's laptop computer, they instantly said "I really want to participate!" with a passion.
 Finally, we got a great partner at the African hub in Kenya we had been looking for, the National Museum of Kenya (NMK).
 It started when people in Kenya UNESCO, the UNESCO hub in East Africa, delivered our story into NMK.
 Kenya has many ethnic groups, and each has its own language and culture.
 It is a diverse society.
 English and Swahili are the official languages, and the society has developed remarkably in East Africa in the last 15 years.
-However, due to repeated large-scale demonstrations, terrorism, and riots, there are things that are worrisome for international trust and those who want NMK is the place which is loved by people in Kenya, and where all youths visit once on a field trip.
+However, due to repeated large-scale demonstrations, terrorism, and riots, there are things that are worrisome for international trust and those who want to visit.
+NMK is the place which is loved by people in Kenya, and where all youths visit once on a field trip.
 Until now, NMK has only been a place to display various artifact (anthropology, natural science, history, culture, etc.).
 However, Pangaea encourages people to use it not only as a museum just to display things but also as a public educational place which enables people to enjoy ethnic diversities and communicate by introducing workshops